aljawaid/Glancer/README.md

 - Deleted Comments shown more clearly with original dates on hover

 #### Task Descriptions _(v2.0+)_
-- NEW: Copy content in different formats  to the clipboard in a single click _(v2.0+)_
+- Copy content in different formats  to the clipboard in a single click
   - `HTML` - _Coded format_
   - `Markdown` - _Markdown format_
   - `Formatted` - _As displayed on the screen_